jrue/web-template/readme.md

 **2. Clone repository**

-Next, clone this repository using the Terminal program on your Mac (command line).
+Next, clone (or fork) this repository using the Terminal program on your Mac (command line).
 It is recommended to change your directory using the `cd` command to a location where you want to serve and work on your project. i.e. `cd ~/Desktop` before running the command below.

 ```
 $ git clone https://github.com/jrue/web-template.git